Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

    :cpp:`products(...)`
      1. This is the equivalent of the output family :math:`\ifamily{b}{\text{output}}`, which is formed from specification(s) of the data product(s) created by the algorithm :need:`DUNE 156`.
-        One of the fields of the data-product specification is the data cell category to which the data products will belong :need:`DUNE 90`.
+        One of the fields of the data-product specification is the data layer to which the data products will belong :need:`DUNE 90`.
         Phlex does not require the output and input categories to be the same.

    :cpp:`transform(...)`